Financial-Times/origami/tools/o3-chrome-extension/README.md

 ### Publishing the extension

 To publish, we will need to do the following steps which has been broken up in sections below.
-To understand the process of updating the Chrome extension, is is advisable to spend a few moments reading up on the documentation.
+To understand the process of updating the Chrome extension, we advise you spend a few moments reading up on the documentation.

 - [Chrome for Developers: Update your Chrome Web store item](https://developer.chrome.com/docs/webstore/update)